 Things to Avoid & Bear in Mind

 With all the above in mind, it’s time for a quick recap.
 Alongside the key systems we’ve discussed here and the important criteria and areas of football betting in general the below 3 points are vital to successfully wagering on the sport.

 Always Look for Value

-If you have a knack for accurately judging perceived value then value betting is an approach that should always pay off in the long run.
-Getting value from bets is a key strategy that successful punters employ to make sure they turn a profit over time.
-Always be on the look out for bets where you think the bookie has made a pricing mistake and take advantage.
+If you have a knack for accurately judging perceived value then value betting is an approach that should pay off in the long run.
+Getting value from bets is a key strategy that successful punters often employ.
+Always look for bets where you think the bookie has made a pricing mistake and take advantage.